CalebUAz/ToMCAT-Miscellaneous/Scripts/get_individual_affective_task_stats/README.md

-# EEG Data Processing
+# Affective Task Data Analysis

-This Python script is used to process EEG data from a collection of experiments.
-Each experiment consists of multiple stations (lion, tiger, leopard), and each station has an EEG data file.
+This script processes and visualizes data from individual affective task CSV files.
+It provides a hexbin plot, histograms, and bar graphs to analyze the arousal and valence scores from the data.

 ## Prerequisites